pcleddy/docker-masterless-salt-minion/README.md

 # Generic masterless docker container for SaltStack

 - Starts up a masterless container.
 - Mounts local directory srv/salt to container's /srv/salt.
-Local changes are live on the container.
+Local changes are reflected within the container instantly.
 - Running salt apply locally via 'docker exec' -- see below -- implements changes in the container.
 - Or ssh into the container and run salt apply there.